 Crack Injection: $500 to $1,200 per Crack

-Crack injection is the most common and least expensive foundation repair.
+Crack injection costs $500 to $1,200 per crack and is the most common foundation repair in Ontario — it seals water entry through a stable concrete wall crack using either polyurethane foam or structural epoxy.
 It seals an existing crack in a poured concrete wall to prevent water entry and, with epoxy injection, restores some tensile strength across the crack.

 What drives variance in crack injection cost: